 There are enhanced requirements for top management to demonstrate leadership and commitment directly with the QMS.

 Tip: Top management is expected to be “hands on” and to ensure that the quality policy and quality objectives are consistent with the overall strategy and context.
-This is new territory for ISO 9001 audits (NOT NECESSARILY), and more audit time is expected to be devoted to discussions with the organizations leaders.

 Is a new term introduced to the high level structure, with a requirement to address risks and opportunities and to carefully plan changes within the management system.